kercheval/GradleCMPlugin/README.md

 ### Release History

+- 1.15 - Oct 30, 2013 - Complete a TODO to remove workaround for bug corrected in Gradle 1.4.
+Update project to use Gradle 1.8 (plugin still supports 1.6+).
 - 1.14 - June 11, 2013 - Minor updates to use and support Gradle 1.6.
 From this release on, you must use Gradle 1.6+ to use this plugin.
 - 1.13 - May 6, 2013 - Minor change to show files involved in clean workspace violations.
 - 1.12 - Mar 13, 2013 - Add support for fast forward merge restrictions in `buildreleasemerge` task.